-Education advocacy group wants more success indicators other than the STAAR Test
+Education advocacy group wants more success indicators other than the STAAR test

 AUSTIN, Texas —

-Raise Your Hand Texas says they've been gathering research and feedback on how the State of Texas Assessments of Academic Readiness (STAAR) Test is impacting students and the changes students want to see in the test.
+Raise Your Hand Texas says it has been gathering research and feedback on how the State of Texas Assessments of Academic Readiness, or STAAR, test is impacting students and the changes students want to see in the test.

-The group's report, called "Measure What Matters," is being released at 10 a.m. on Oct.
-25 from the south steps of the Capitol.
+The group's report, called "Measure What Matters," will be released at 10 a.m. on Tuesday, Oct.
+25, from the south steps of the Capitol.

-One member from the group says that multiple people want to see other indicators of school success besides the STAAR Test.
+One member from the group said that multiple people want to see other indicators of school success besides the STAAR test.

 "We need to rely on other things than just one test on one day.
 Those are those are snapshots in time.
-Our teachers, our schools are doing so much more than that to get students ready for career, college and military readiness," said Raise Your Hand Texas Senior Director of Policy Bob Popinski.
-"I think by by looking at other indicators, we can focus on what not only what schools are doing good, but what they actually need to improve on.
+Our teachers, our schools are doing so much more than that to get students ready for career, college and military readiness," said Bob Popinski, senior director of policy for Raise Your Hand Texas.
+"I think by looking at other indicators, we can focus on what not only what schools are doing good but what they actually need to improve on.
 And by having a wide variety of indicators, I think we can do that."

-The research they gathered covers the entire State, including 13 different regions across Texas.
+The research the group gathered covers the entire state, including 13 different regions across Texas.
 The group spoke to thousands of people in each region to gather feedback for their report.

 The group will have speakers at the steps of the Capitol to explain and answer any questions regarding the report.